 Once you’ve brought your tomato seedling(s) home, it needs:

-- Sufficient light/sunlight.
 If you’re keeping your tomato plant indoors or on a patio, you want to make sure there’s a lot of light that will reach the plant.
-If there’s not enough light, you’ll notice the plant stretching to try to access light (this is known as getting “leggy”).
-If you’re planting the tomato in a garden outdoors, you’ll also want to make sure it’s a sunny site.
+When there’s not enough light, you’ll notice the plant stretching to try to access light (this is known as getting “leggy”).
+For planting the tomato in a garden outdoors, you’ll also want to make sure it’s a sunny site.
 If it’s not a sunny or hot enough garden spot, rather than getting leggy, your tomato plant will probably grow quite nicely but you may not get many ripe tomatoes.

-- Food.
 If you’re planting your tomato plant into your garden, the food will come from the soil.
 There are uncountable amounts of micro-organisms in the soil that collaborate underground to help plants get the nutrients they need.
-You can help them along by adding some good quality compost to the soil before planting (or even after planting, on the soil surface or lightly raked in next to the plants).
-Keep in mind that too much nitrogen (from manure or other nitrogen-rich amendments) will likely make your tomato plant grow big and beautiful but not produce many tomatoes.
-If you’re keeping your tomato plant in a pot or planter box, you’ll need to add food, again in the form of compost.
-And, you’ll need to make sure you plant your tomato seedling in a container that’s big enough for it to grow and get enough food (which will all be in the soil in the pot).
+You can help them along by adding some good quality compost to the soil before planting.
+Keep in mind that too much nitrogen (from manure or other nitrogen-rich amendments) may make your tomato plant grow big but not produce many tomatoes.
+If you’re keeping your tomato plant in a pot, you’ll need to add food in the form of compost.
+And, you’ll need to make sure to plant it in a container that’s big enough for it to grow.

-- Space.
 In a garden, your tomato seedling will need at least a foot of space around it.
-If you’re planning on pruning your tomato plant (for indeterminate varieties only) you can get away with less space than if you don’t prune (which may require 2 feet around the plant).
-If you’re container growing, you’ll need to move your tomato seedling into a larger pot as it grows.
+If you’re planning on pruning your tomato plant, you can get away with less space.
+If you don’t prune, you might want to give 2 feet around the plant.
+For container growing, you’ll need to move your tomato seedling into a larger pot as it grows.
 When we’ve grown tomatoes in containers, we used 1 gallon pots.

 Planting your tomato seedling in the ground or in a larger pot:

-- Hold your pot tipped upside down in the air and “catch” the soil (which should stay all together…ideally you should water it first so the soil is moist) in your hands.
-Don’t pull on the stem in case you break it.
+- Hold your pot tipped upside down in the air and “catch” the soil in your hands.
+It should stay all together… water it first so the soil is moist.
+Don’t pull on the stem – you don’t want to break it.

 - Make a hole (either in your garden or in a larger pot) that’s large enough for the whole soil block.
-Some people swear by planting the tomato seedling as deep as possible…even so you can only see the top few leaves.
-Tomato stems that are buried will grow more roots along the stem and so this can help the plant be sturdier in the ground.
-On our farm, we plant our tomato seedlings at about the same level as they are in the pots, maybe just a tiny bit deeper.
-This is because, when you plant a tomato plant deeper, it spends time working on growing roots out of the now-buried stem.
-And we want it to focus on just rooting into the soil and growing new leaves so it can work on the tomato fruits faster.
+Some people swear by planting the tomato seedling as deep as possible.
+Tomato stems that are buried will grow roots along the stem and this can help the plant’s sturdiness.
+On our farm, we plant tomatoes at the same level as they are in the pots or a bit deeper.
+When you plant a tomato plant deeper, it spends time working on growing roots out of the now-buried stem.
+And we want it to focus on growing new leaves so it can produce fruits faster.
 But we’ve grown tomatoes both ways and they both have been successful for us.
 I wouldn’t worry too much one way or the other if I were you.
 Do whichever you like.
-If however, your garden site is very windy and there’s not much of a windbreak for your plants, you may want to do the deep stem burial so the wind doesn’t snap the stem.
+If your garden site is very windy, you may want to do the deep stem burial.
 The plant will adjust to its new (windy) site and grow stems that are strong to anticipate the wind.

 - If you choose to bury your tomato seedlings, here are some resources: How to Transplant Tomato Seedlings and Planting Tomato Plants on their Sides.